hyoin-an/DQP/README.md

 * Nonparametric model for sigma_x with a log-normal proposal with dependence
 * Pyramid proposal

-### ver3.0 Two-dimensional DQP with bilinear interpolation
+### ver 3.
+Two-dimensional DQP with bilinear interpolation

 ##### Log-linear modeling for sigma_x
 * Two-dimensional DQP